sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=EoFWWb1sNk8&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy described is designed to capture long-term trends by using 100-day high and low closing prices as entry and exit signals.
-Here's a concise summary of the strategy:
+**Summary of Trading Strategy Article**

+- **Themes**:
+  - Long-term trading strategy based on close price movements.
+  - Utilizes moving averages as key indicators.

+- **Trading Products**:
+  - Applicable to various financial instruments, with a focus on stock indices and commodities like gold and crude oil.

+- **Indicators**:
+  - Close price trends over the past 100 days.

+- **Strategy Details**:
-1. **Entry Signal**: When the closing price crosses above the highest closing price of the past 100 days, the strategy goes long (buys) at the close.
+  - Enter long position when the close crosses above the highest close of the previous 100 days.
-2. **Exit Signal**: When the closing price drops below the lowest closing price of the past 100 days, the strategy sells its position.
+  - Exit long position when the close falls below the lowest close of the previous 100 days.
-3. **Performance Claim**: Starting with $100,000, the strategy is purported to grow to $5.5 million over 60 years, implying an annualized return of approximately 12.8%.

-### Key Considerations:
-- **Simplicity and Effectiveness**: The strategy uses straightforward technical indicators but may generate false signals during market fluctuations.
-- **Risk Management**: By exiting at the 100-day low, it aims to limit losses but might miss recoveries if prices rebound after a drop.
-- **Market Conditions**: Its effectiveness may vary across different asset classes and economic periods.
-- **Transaction Costs**: Over time, even small fees could impact profitability, necessitating cost-efficient trading mechanisms.
-- **Implementation**: Likely automatable with algorithms, allowing for long-term execution without manual oversight.
-- **Realism of Returns**: Achieving such high returns is impressive compared to typical market norms, suggesting potential use of leverage or optimal conditions.

-This strategy highlights the importance of trend-following and compounding growth but requires careful consideration of its limitations and assumptions.
+- **Backtest Performance**:
+  - Starting capital: $100,000.
+  - After 60 years, the capital grows to $5.5 million.

+- **Conclusions**:
+  - The strategy demonstrates significant long-term growth potential based on historical performance.
+  - Suitable for patient investors willing to hold positions over extended periods.
 </details>

 <details>